 You must be over the age of 18 to complete the form, If you are under the age of 18 a parent or guardian must complete it on your behalf.

-We deals with highway claims for property damage in the spirit of the framework set out by the UK Courts in the Pre-action Protocol.
+We deal with highway claims for property damage in the spirit of the framework set out by the UK Courts in the Pre-action Protocol.
 We must provide a decision on liability within 40 working days but only after you have provided sufficient written information for us to be able to investigate.

 Our Highways department prepares a full accident report for the accident location.
 This provides the detailed maintenance history, photographs and the complete documentary evidence for the location.